 17. Do same sex couples need to be married, in a civil union or any other type of legally recognized relationship in order to adopt?
 Yes.
 18. Can a sole homosexual person adopt in your jurisdiction?
 Yes.
 19. Is surrogacy legal in your jurisdiction?
 No. 20.
 If so, can a same sex couple gain parentage for a child through surrogacy?
 NA 21.
 Is gamete and/or embryo donation legal in your jurisdiction?
-Yes.
+Gamete donation is not legal.
+Embryo donation is legal, but only in the case of a non-commercial mediation of the donation.
 22. If so what requirements must be met, if any in order to terminate the parental relationship between the donor and the child?
-To question 25: gamete donation is not legal.
 The child has the right to know who the father is.
-But there won't be a determination of paternity, so for example maintenance Claims are excluded.
+But there won't be a determination of paternity, so for example maintenance claims are excluded.
 23. Can the parental relationship between the donor and the child be terminated if the donation is made to a same-sex married couple?
 No. 24.
 Can the parental relationship between the donor and child be terminated if the donation is made to a homosexual unmarried woman or man?
+No.

-No. 25.
-If a woman in a same sex marriage gives birth to a child following treatment at a clinic, does her wife acquire parental authority for the child either automatically or through other measures?
+25. If a woman in a same sex marriage gives birth to a child following treatment at a clinic, does her wife acquire parental authority for the child either automatically or through other measures?
 If so, please explain how.

-See above, the wife has to adopt the child.
+See above (question 6), the wife has to adopt the child.

-26 .
-Is this different if the relationship is a civil union or common-law relationship?
+26. Is this different if the relationship is a civil union or common-law relationship?
 If so, please explain how.